 Our research does not rely on permanent research faculty, but on a global network of researchers.
 We convene research teams, called working groups, to tackle scientific questions related to improving the health of ecosystems and communities and to apply that science to solutions.

-Typically composed of 12 to 18 experts from a range of disciplines, sectors, career stages, and institutions, working groups come together for short periods of time, often at our headquarters in Santa Barbara, to focus and collaborate.
+Working groups are typically composed of 12 to 18 experts from a range of disciplines, sectors, career stages, and institutions.
+They come together for short periods of time, often at our headquarters in Santa Barbara, to focus and collaborate on answering their research questions.
 Each participant brings his or her data, methods, and experiences for synthesis and analysis, while NCEAS offers logistical and technical support to facilitate their innovation.

 We invite researchers to form working groups around specific questions or topics through periodic calls for proposals.